reina3596/macreplay_v2/README.md

-# **MacReplay**
+# **MacReplay V2 - UNRAID**

-MacReplay is an improved version of [STB-Proxy](https://github.com/Chris230291/STB-Proxy), designed for seamless connectivity between MAC address portals and media platforms like Plex or M3U-based software.
+MacReplay V2 is an improved version of [MacReplay](https://github.com/Evilvir-us/MacReplay), designed for seamless connectivity between MAC address portals and media platforms like Plex or M3U-based software.

-This cross-platform solution works on Windows, Linux, and macOS, with both standalone executable and Python script options for maximum flexibility.

 ---